Your Baby's Immunization Schedule Guide

 How Do Vaccines Work?

-Vaccines are shots that contain harmless versions of the same germs that cause a specific disease.
+Vaccines contain harmless versions of the same germs that cause a specific disease.
 These germs are either dead or weakened to the point that they don’t do any harm.
-The vaccine, once it’s injected, stimulates the body’s immune system to produce antibodies.
+Once the vaccine is administered—either injected, given orally, or inserted through the nose—it stimulates the body’s immune system to produce antibodies.
 A person who is vaccinated will then develop immunity to that specific disease without ever having contracted it.
 Unlike medications that cure diseases, vaccines help prevent them in the first place.
 When it comes to your baby or toddler, through routine immunizations, your little one is protected from serious diseases like polio, whooping cough, and all the others listed here.
 Young infants are at the greatest risk, so it’s important that babies and toddlers get all the recommended immunizations before their second birthday.
 Some vaccines require more than one dose.
 Here are some situations in which additional doses may be needed, depending on the type of vaccine:

 For inactivated vaccines, one dose doesn’t provide enough immunity, so follow-up doses are required.
 The Hib vaccine is a good example of this type.

 Immunity may wear off after time for certain vaccines.
-In this case a booster shot is needed to raise immunity levels again.
+In this case, a booster dose is needed to raise immunity levels again.
 The DTaP vaccine is a good example of this.
-The booster shot needed for older children and adults is the Tdap vaccine.
+The booster needed for older children and adults is the Tdap vaccine.

 The flu vaccine is recommended for children over 6 months old as well as for adults.
 Children between 6 months and 8 years old who have never been vaccinated against the flu need two doses in the first year they’re vaccinated.
 After that once per year is enough.
 This is because flu viruses change from year to year, and the effectiveness of the vaccine wears off in time.